 Riggs' books include Ancient Egyptian Art and Architecture in Oxford University Press’s ‘Very Short Introduction’ series and the Egypt volume in Reaktion’s ‘Lost Civilizations’ series (2017), which Minerva magazine praised as ‘an elegant and intriguing thematic interpretation of that civilization’s grip on our imagination’.
-Her seventh book, Ancient Egyptian Magic: A Hands-on Guide, is published by Thames and Hudson in Spring 2020.
+Her seventh book, Ancient Egyptian Magic: A Hands-on Guide, was published by Thames and Hudson in 2020.
 She has also written for the Times Literary Supplement, the London Review of Books, and Italia magazine, the last reflecting her love of all things Italian.